-Prepare for a career in Legal Practices or Public Safety.
+Prepare for a career in Emergency Response, Legal Practices, or Public Safety.

 Overview